-C. SERVICE CLASSIFICATION NO. 14 ESCO and DRC Services (continued): (Rate Codes: 390) Rates, Charges and Credits per Month (continued):

-c) Miscellaneous and Other Charges
+- IX.
+Long Island Choice Program (continued): - C. SERVICE CLASSIFICATION NO. 14 ESCO and DRC Services (continued): (Rate Codes: 390) Rates, Charges and Credits per Month (continued): - 3.
+Rates, Charges and Credits per Month - a) Miscellaneous and Other Charges

 ESCOs and DRCs will be billed monthly for miscellaneous services requested by the ESCO as agent for Participating Customers or DRC for its own purposes.
 Charges for these miscellaneous services that may be purchased by the ESCO and DRC are as follows: